openquake.baselib package#

 key – name of the dataset

-nametypes – list of pairs (name, dtype) or (name, array) or DataFrame
+nametypes – pairs (name, dtype) or (name, array) or structured array or DataFrame

 compression – the kind of HDF5 compression to use